ethersphere/storage-incentives/docs/REDISTRIBUTION.md

 ### Claim Phase Functions

 #### claim()
-Winner claims the pot by proving they have the chunks.
+Finalizes the round and pays the pot if proofs verify.

 **Parameters**:
 - `entryProof1`: Chunk inclusion proof for random index 1